saifalbaghdadi/SAIF-Repo/README.md

 ## I'm just a normal person like everyone else 👋

-- 🔭 Previously, I was a software engineer 😅
-- 👨‍🎓 Now , I pursuing a course in data science at [Becode.org](https://becode.org)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Learn more about data science and AI
+- 🥅 2024 Goals: Learn more about data science and AI
 - ⚡ Fun fact: I love to draw and play guitar
 ---